josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 We don't need to dredge up a bunch of old and buried stuff that isn't really important anyway, but suffice to say: I really don't have any reason to be a WP Engine cheerleader.
 Most of the people I knew there have left, and I've watched from the sidelines as the company has implemented a bunch of scummy policies and shady sales tactics to squeeze money from their customers and make it harder to leave.

-Lots of acquaintances and old freelance clients have told me how bad it's gotten over there.
 On most days, if you wanted to have a conversation about how much WP Engine sucks, frankly, I'd be a happy participant.

 So this post might be a lot of things, but I can assure you it's _not_ me defending my old company just because I used to work for them.
 I've got literally no reason to do that.